Rationing in the United States: Tires, gasoline, and automobiles

 As a result of the gasoline rationing, all forms of automobile racing, including the Indianapolis 500, were banned.
 Sightseeing driving was also banned.
 In some regions breaking the gas rationing was so prevalent that night courts were set up to supplement the number of violators caught; the first gasoline-ration night court was created at Pittsburgh's Fulton Building on May 26, 1943.

 With the pending capitulation of Japan, the printing of ration books for 1946 was halted by the OPA on August 13, 1945.
 It was thought that "even if Japan does not fold now, the war will certainly be over before the books can be used".

-On August 15, 1945, World War II gas rationing was ended on the West Coast of the United States.
+After just two days, on August 15, 1945, Japan surrendered, and World War II gas rationing was ended on the West Coast of the United States.

 From the time that the United States entered the war to the August 1945 Japanese surrender, there was a dramatic shift in behavior: Americans drove cars less, carpooled when they did drive, walked and used their bicycles more, and increased the use of public transportation.
 Between 1941 and 1944 the total amount of gas consumed from highway use in the United States dropped to 32 percent.
 The federal agency named the Office of Defense Transportation (ODT) was established during the war to focus on controlling domestic transportation and was responsible for collecting data, conducting research and analysis, setting goals for fuel consumption and helping determine rationing coupon values.
 ODT-imposed rationing of gasoline to civilians caused car owners to drive less, thus extending tire life and conserving fuel to maximize the oil and rubber available for military use.